Foundation Level—ISTQB Software Testing Certification Training

 • State Transition Testing

-• White-box Test Techniques
+• White-Box Test Techniques

-• Statement Testing and Coverage
+• Testing and Statement Coverage

-• Decision Testing and Coverage
+• Branch Testing and Branch Coverage

-• The Value of Statement and Decision Testing
+• The Value of White-box Testing

 • Experience-based Test Techniques